 Foil diaphragms are ideal for precise metering in flow control devices used in semiconductor equipment, ultra-sensitive instrumentation, and pressure transducer applications.

-Hudson Technologies has been an industry-leading metal diaphragm designer and manufacturer for more than 75 years, and we continue to expand our capabilities and manufacturing techniques to meet our clients’ diverse needs.
+Hudson Technologies has been an industry-leading metal diaphragm designer and manufacturer since our founding in 1940, and we continue to expand our capabilities and manufacturing techniques to meet our clients’ diverse needs.

 Founded on a commitment to stringent quality control, Hudson is proud to hold a range of certifications, including ISO 9001:2008 and AS9100.